arnespremberg/flexcomponents/readme.md

 ### Components
 The `load-components.php` is included inside the `singular.php`.
 It loads each of the components' `component.php` when the component is selected for the particular page in the WordPress Admin.
 This means that you can overwrite the functionality by defining other templates using the [WordPress Template hierarchy](https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png) and selecting anything other than default as template in the WordPress backend to show the Gutenberg Editor.

-Each component has it's own SCSS and JS file that will both be compiled and loaded after the global assets into two global files, which are enqueued in `functions/scripts.php`and `functions/stlyes.php`.
-This might or might not be changed to inline loaded files in the future - I'm not entirely sure which works best.
-You can obviously change this to your taste.
+Each component has it's own SCSS and JS file that will both be compiled and loaded inline using the code inside component.php.
+Global SCSS and JS are defined in `assets`.
+Only `assets/scss/index.scss`, `assets/scss/admin.scss` and `assets/js/index.js` are compiled and then enqueued in `functions/scripts.php` and `functions/stlyes.php`.
+Any other global SCSS/JS should be imported into these files.
 Any images you will add in the `img` folder will be optimized and loaded into the themes assets folder.
 That means that in your SCSS you can load images with the relative path staying the same.
 In your PHP however, in case you might need to add static images, do it using `get_template_directory_uri() . '/assets/img/'`.
 Images can not have the same name throughout the whole project!

 The component's fields are registered in the `fields.php`.
 It uses the following syntax: https://www.advancedcustomfields.com/resources/register-fields-via-php/ (only the part after "fields")